michael2012z/BitBible/markdown/JPS/files/1Chr.md

 11. All these were sons of Jediael, even heads of their fathers' houses, mighty men of valour, seventeen thousand and two hundred, that were able to go forth in the host for war.

-12. Shuppim also, and Huppim, the sons of Ir, Hushim, the son of another.That is, Dan.
+12. Shuppim also, and Huppim, the sons of Ir, Hushim, the son of another.

 13. The sons of Naphtali: Jahziel, and Guni, and Jezer, and Shallum, the sons of Bilhah.